• Skip to primary navigation

 • Reduces Waste: You can use every part of the lemon by zesting it.
 This reduces waste and makes good use of the fruit's valuable nutrients.

-Zesting a lemon can be done easily with a grater or zester.
+Zesting a lemon can be done easily with a grater or zester - for storage and intensity differences, see dried vs fresh zest comparison.

-It’s crucial to wash your lemons thoroughly before zesting them as they can contain pesticides or wax.
+It's important to wash your lemons thoroughly before zesting them as they can contain pesticides or wax.

 Using Lemon Extract as a substitute for lemon zest may seem like an easier option; however, it doesn't provide the same intense flavor as the actual citrus peel.